dnsjava/dnsjava/README.md

 the new home of dnsjava.

 Please use the Github [issue tracker](issues) and send - well tested - pull requests.
-The dnsjav-users [dnsjava-users@lists.sourceforge.net](mailto:dnsjava-users@lists.sourceforge.net) still exists.
+The [dnsjava-users@lists.sourceforge.net](mailto:dnsjava-users@lists.sourceforge.net) mailing list still exists.

 ## Author